Corina/CV/README.md

 **actûrus** (July 2013 to July 2016)
 *Senior Project Manager*

-- Ensure the smooth running of a multi-country study and budget up to $900k
+My focus was ensuring the smooth running of a multi-country study, at one point representing 30% of the company's revenue.
-- Develop project plans and make adjustments as necessary to meet changing needs and requirements of the business
-- Determine the resources (time, money, equipment, etc.) required to complete the project
-- Keep constant contact with different teams, both internal and external, managing expectations and risk
-- Operate as first point of contact for project related troubleshooting requiring immediate attention
-- Constant review of work quality making sure it follows project specification
+My role was to make sure teams from across the world and from different industries worked perfectly together to deliver the data we collected on time and as specified.
+I was in charge of developing the project plan and determine the resources (time, money, equipment, etc.) required to deliver.

+I was regularly responsible for managing expectations and risk, operating as first point of contact for project related troubleshooting and was also in charge of quality assurance - I did the final checks on the online surveys.
+My attention to detail payed off several times, but one case in particular I'm most proud of: in a Japanese survey, one question didn't seem right.
+I don't speak Japanese and the survey was matching the specification, but it felt different from the other surveys I've done in Japanese.
+After running the text through Google Translate I realized that the spec had an error: two answer options were the same, one of them slightly rephrased.
+This error could have meant re-doing part of the work, added cost and delayed delivery.

-- Often taking tasks outside my role, from participating in proposal writing to helping with quality assurance process while setting up a new reporting platform
+I often took on tasks outside my role, from participating in proposal writing to helping with quality assurance process while setting up a new reporting platform.

 **Ipsos Interactive Services** (May 2009 – September 2012)
 *Senior Project Manager*